IT-forward/js-obj-meal-maker/README.md

 ## How to run and test?

-As previous [Rock, Paper, or Scissors task](https://github.com/IT-forward/js-fn-rock-paper-scissors) it uses `yarn` and `jest` testing framework so process is the same:
+As previous [Rock, Paper, or Scissors task](https://github.com/IT-forward/js-fn-rock-paper-scissors) it uses `yarn` and `jest` testing framework so the process is the same:

 1. `git clone` the repo.
-2. Create new branch with your name.
+2. Create new `branch` with your name and checkout.
 3. Run `yarn`.
 4. **To run tests:** run `yarn test` or `yarn watch` depending on your preference.